muhirfan/frameworklicious/README.md

 - **Subject Selection**: Quickly select people, pets, and objects via Core ML object-detection models for targeted editing and precise masking.

 ---

-### Key Features

-*(Include if needed—let me know if you want to extend this with UI or export tools, RAW support, batch editing, etc.)*